KHEngineering/RoboRio/faq/pdp.md

 permalink: /faq//pdp/
 ---

+##Specs

+---

 ##What is sample rate of current monitoring?
-The currents are put out on CANbus once every 25ms.
+The PDP sensor readings are put out on CANbus once every 25ms.

 ---

 ##What does the PDP monitor over CAN?
-Correct.
-Only the main 16 power channels have current monitoring.
+The PDP provides instantaneous current on each individual channel, voltage on each channel, and temperature of the PDP.
+Each value is updated at the rate specified above.

 ---

+##Do I need to plug in the CAN connection for the PDP to work?
+No. Using the CAN bus is not required for the PDP board to distribute power.
+It is only required if you wish to access the current/voltage sensor readings on each channel of the PDP.

+---

 ##When we remove a 40A circuit breaker from the Power Distribution Board, we are having some difficulty.
-These are the exact same fuse holders used on the existing PD.
+These are the exact same 30A and 40A fuse holders used on the existing PDB.
 I noticed that the first time the breaker is inserted it is a bit more difficult than subsequent insertions.
-This has always been my experience even with the current design.

-Unfortunately there are not many options when it comes to this type of fuse holder.
+Allow for some break-in time.
+Insertions/Removals should get easier over time.

 ---

-##Would someone be able to confirm whether or not the VRM/PCM/RoboRIO ports have current monitoring? ie Do the three ports along the bottom of the PDP have current monitoring like the rest of the panel?
+##Do the three ports along the bottom of the PDP have current monitoring like the rest of the panel?

-The PDP does not monitor those dedicated power outputs directly.
+No. The PDP does not monitor those dedicated power outputs directly.
- The PDP does monitor:The current outputs of each (16) of the high power draw wago connectors Short circuits detected on each of the (16) wago connectors The incoming battery voltage
+The PDP only monitors the current outputs of each (16) of the high power channels
+* Short circuits detected on each of the (16) wago connectors
+* The incoming battery voltage
-The internal PDP temperature
+* The internal PDP temperature
-Any over-temperature fault
+* Any over-temperature fault

 The PCM monitors compressor current, and faults for shorts and compressor over-current.

 ---

+##I have nothing connected to a channel, but the current reading is XXA?

+---

+##What is fault monitoring?

+---

+##How can I access the PDP via the web interface?

+If the PDP is plugged into the RoboRio via CAN, you can view the status of the PDP through the RoboRio's web interface.

+Simply use any browser with the silverlight plugin to navigate to the RoboRio's IP address.
+From there you can see all CAN devices connected to the RoboRio, and view their available data.
+You can use this web interface to read the current sensor readings of the PDP, review any faults, and even upgrade it's firmware.

+---

+##I have heard some connectors no longer fit on the PDP battery terminals?

+The PDP include a protective cover over the battery input cables.
+This solves having to use electrical tape to cover exposed terminals on the main input cables to the PDP.
+We use 6 awg cable from our battery to the PDP.

+The connector we use on the PDP terminals are here:[]() The crimp tool we use is here: [swedge tool]()
+The cable we use is bought here: [battery cable]()